 How do you know if the treated item is sterilized or disinfected?
-Hygienists, infection control officers, and waste managers employ administrative controls (keeping track of treatment history), formal physical tests, and operating procedures established by experience and industry standards and audited periodically.
+Hygienists, infection control officers, and waste managers employ administrative controls (keeping track of treatment history), physio-chemical analysis, and operating procedures established by experience.
+Periodic auditing of validation processes is a good practice.

 Heat treatment processes often use a "time and temperature" criteria.
 These rest on laboratory validation of the effectiveness of the treatment.
-In the validation process samples of waste are subjected to a temperature for a given time (and sometimes with a certain oxygen content in the atmosphere.)
-If analysis of the samples treated in the laboratory this way shows it is safe for disposal, the operating conditions – residence time and temperature – regulators write these conditions into the operating permit and the conditions become a target for the operators of the treatment.
+In the preliminary validation process, samples of waste are subjected to a given temperature for a given time (and sometimes with a certain oxygen concentration in the atmosphere.)
+If analysis of the samples treated in the laboratory this way shows it is safe for disposal, regulators write this residence time and temperature into the operating permit, and the conditions become a target for the operators of the treatment.

 Biological indicators can be used to ensure that products are sterile in their final containers.
 They also are employed to ensure the sterilization of materials and equipment that are used in aseptic processing.
 They can also be used as a means of evaluating autoclave sterilization cycles and the quality of processes employed to decontaminate aseptic clean-room environments or isolators.